-You have full control over where the generated Altium NEXUS project(s) and associated documents are to be located by specifying an output directory.
+You have full control over where the generated Altium Designer project(s) and associated documents are to be located by specifying an output directory.

-The proposed output structure is also displayed so you can see exactly what you will be getting with the import.
+The proposed output structure is also displayed so you can see exactly what you're getting.
 If all is as required, proceed with the import by clicking Next.
 If you need to change anything, click the Back button.
 If you want to cancel out of the import, click Cancel.

-Once the import process completes, click Finish in the Import Wizard dialog to close it.
+Once the import process completes, click Finish in the Wizard to close it.
 The result of the import can be seen in the Projects panel and can be summarized as follows:

 *.PrjPcb) is created per EAGLE

 *.sch) is imported into an Altium Designer Schematic document (

 *.brd) is imported into an Altium Designer PCB document (

 *.lbr) is imported as Altium Designer Schematic Library (